Lithuanian literature: Publishing and literary events

+Lithuanian literature in the Kaunas library.

 In Lithuania, 45 publishing houses cover 83% of the entire book publishing market.
 Vilnius Book Fair is the biggest Book Fair in the Baltic States.
 Also, it is one of the most significant cultural events in Lithuania.
 The International Vilnius Book Fair is exclusively focused on the reader; its main accent is on books and cultural events, as well as on the possibility for authors to interact with their readers.
 Translation of Lithuanian authors into other languages is supported by the Translation Grant Programme being run by the Lithuanian Culture Institute.
 Only in 2020 translations of 46 books by Lithuanian authors were confirmed.

 Poezijos pavasaris (Poetry Spring) is an international poetry festival, taking place annually, since 1965.
 It features Lithuanian poets as well as other international poets focusing on a variety of literary forms including poetry, translations and essays.
 Every year the laureate of the festival is awarded an oak wreath.
 Since 1985 the international poetry festival Druskininkai Poetic Fall takes place in early October.

 Tomas Venclova and Dalia Grinkevičiūtė are the most published and translated Lithuanian authors abroad.